slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"You should take teh approach that you're wrong.
 Your goal is to be less wrong."
 -- Elon Musk*

+> *"This has always been a motto of mine: Attempt the impossible in order to improve your work."
+-- Bette Davis*

+> *"I am always doing that which I cannot do, in order that I may learn how to do it."
+-- Pablo Picasso*

 ### Mastery and arrogance

 There’s always room for improvement; be humble.
 There is no place for a «prima donna».